MaviccPRP/mlp_from_scratch/README.md

 - **fit**

-*Fits the model to the data.
-If verbose mode, returns the number of number of seen samples as a list and the suitable accuracy scores as a list.*
+>Fits the model to the data.
+If verbose mode, returns the number of number of seen samples as a list and the suitable accuracy scores as a list.
 - **predict**

-*Makes predictions of given dataset samples and labels using the fitted model*
+>Makes predictions of given dataset samples and labels using the fitted model.

 The mlp class takes following parameters.
 - dataset samples as a list of lists